DoctorLogicProduct/dltest/_posts/2019-09-02-Signs Your Medical Practice Needs A New Website.md

 **You Have To Pay For Updates**

-With today’s content management and [**web management technology **](https://doctorlogic.com/website-management "DoctorLogic Website Management")there’s no reason, other than time or not wanting the hassle yourself, to have to pay a web master an hourly rate to change simple things like product prices, photos in a gallery, adding testimonials or updating information about your services.
+With today’s content management and [**web management technology **](https://doctorlogic.com/website-management "DoctorLogic Website Mangement")here’s no reason, other than time or not wanting the hassle yourself, to have to pay a web master an hourly rate to change simple things like product prices, photos in a gallery, adding testimonials or updating information about your services.
 Making small changes or updates to your site, like adding blog post or updating an event should be easy for anyone on your staff to accomplish.
 If your website is built on a difficult platform or requires a third party to make even the simplest updates, consider a new website built in an easy-to-use content management system.

 **People Don’t Stay Long**